Powerlearnproject/se-day1-assignment-zakes523/README.md

-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance. unit testing: Unit testing involves individual components or functions of a software application
+              in isolation.

+importance: It ensures that each unit of code works without any problems.

+Integration testing: verifies unit and components are working together as they should.

+importance:  It helps detect issues in how diffferent parts of the system interact, like databases and third-party services.

+System testing: Evaluates the entire application to ensure it meets functional also non functioning requirements.

+importance: Validate that the complete system operates as intended in a real-world scenario.

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is practicing of designing clear and affective prompt to interact with AI models ensuring they generate accurate and relevant responses.

+Importance of prompt engineering: It increases quality of AI responses.
+                                : Helps alot of users communicate better with AI.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague: tell me about AI.
+Clear: explains AI in simple terms, including its types and real-world uses.